rsandz/Incident-Response-Project/README.md

 		1. log_threshold -> Verbosity of logs at application/logs
 		2. base_url -> Change to your website.
 		3. date_default_timezone_set -> Change to your timezone.
-2. application/config/appconfig.php --> Configuration for application
-3. application/config/database.php --> Database credentials and config
+1. `application/config/database.php` --> Database credentials and config
-4. application/config/email.php --> Configuration for Emails.
+1. `application/config/email.php` --> Configuration for Emails.
+1. `application/config/appconfig.php` --> Configuration for application

-If there are no users in the database, aquire the SETUP.php in the setup folder.
-Open it and edit the fields to match your desired admin credentials.
-Run the setup in your borwser by going to:
+If there are no users in the database, acquire the SETUP.php in the setup folder.
+Open it in a text editor and edit the fields to match your desired admin credentials.
+Run the setup in your browser by going to:

 > https://yourwebsiteurl.com/Setup

 The setup file should automatically insert the admin account into the 'users' table in the database.

+Go to the dashboard of the site and login with the credentials that you entered.
+For security reasons, delete `Setup.php` when done.

 Password Recovery Mail
 ======================